ThePoot/Backpack.tf-automatic-all-fixes-are-in-this/README.md

+Backpack.tf automatic - the poot.
+im add this to the read me.
+I dont own this, im just posting this because many people on the backpack.tf forum wanted a fixed version of the backpack.tf automatic.

 # backpack.tf Automatic #

 *Read this carefully before doing anything, it contains a full set of instructions.
 Read past the download links before asking for help.*